vault27/Foundation/switching.md

 - The default method for Layer 2 packets is src-dst-mac
 - Symmetric hashing is supported
 - LACP allows you to configure up to 16 interfaces into a port channel
+- Active mode - LACP is enabled and actively negotiate
+- Passive mode - LACP is enabled and waits for negotiation
+- On mode - no LACP - static configuration
+- Mode is configured on each physical interface

 **Configuration**
 ```